phuonganh-38/rental_market_trend_analysis/data_cleaning.md

 Parking          0
 dtype: int64
 ```
-> Null values only appear in `Price`.
+> Null values only appear in `price`.
 One possible method would be filling them with mean values.

 However, we first need to take a look at prices to explore whether our dataset contains unreasonable values.
 Let's take a look at the distribution of property prices!